Parque Nacional Chirripó

 Parque Nacional Chirripó information

 Costa Rica’s mountainous spine runs the length of the country in four distinct cordilleras (mountain ranges), of which the Cordillera de Talamanca is the highest, longest and most remote.
-While most of the Talamanca highlands are difficult to access, Costa Rica’s highest peak, at 3820m above sea level, is the focus of popular.
 Of course, while Chirripó is the highest and most famous summit in Costa Rica, it is not unique: two other peaks inside the park top 3800m, and most of the park’s 502 sq km lies above 2000m.

 The bare páramo contrasts vividly with the lushness of the cloud forest, which dominates the hillsides between 2500m and 3400m.
 Oak trees (some more than 50m high) tower over the canopy, which also consists of evergreens, laurels and lots of undergrowth.
 Epiphytes – the scraggy plants that grow up the trunks of larger trees – thrive in this climate.
 However, the low-altitude cloud forest is being encroached upon by agricultural fields and coffee plantations in the areas near San Gerardo de Rivas.